Skip to main content

 St. Peter’s Square in Vatican City is a must-see landmark.
 Located in front of St. Peter’s Basilica, the square is actually circular and lined by two enormous colonnades on either side.
 There are also 140 statues, two fountains and one Egyptian obelisk.

 When the pope is in Rome, he addresses the public in the square from his papal apartment, usually on Wednesday.
 If you want to attend, check the schedule beforehand for start times and plan to arrive early.
-Also, pack your hat and sunscreen if you are attending during the warmer months.
+Also, pack your hat and sunscreen if you are attending during the summer months, one of the most popular times to visit Italy.

 17. See St. Peter's Basilica